Food Storage 101 begins with the question, “What should I store in my food storage pantry?”

 Another plus is the portability of these meals.
 They are small and easy to store, perfect for an evacuation scenario and keeping some in your 72-hour emergency kit.
+Perhaps a camping trip.
 They can also be surprisingly tasty (they’re better than they used to be years ago).
-One disadvantage is that they can be pricey and they are not meant for long-term consumption.
+One disadvantage is that they can be pricey and they are not intended for long-term consumption.

-I don’t know if you can ever really be sure if you have enough.
-‘Enough’ is a personal opinion based on your own assessment of the risks that we face.
-Let me tell you that I have been a prepper for years, and still I occasionally find something to add to my food storage.
+I don’t know if you can ever really be sure if you have enough (haha).
+‘Enough’ is a personal opinion based on your own assessment of the risks that we may face.
+Let me tell you that I have been into preparedness for years, and I still occasionally find something to add to my food storage.

-As an example, I remember years ago after beginning storing food and supplies that I realized one important item that we did not have in our storage…….COFFEE!
-That’s right, I had absolutely no extra coffee in my stock.
-You better believe that the next time it went on sale, I went out and picked up a number of vacuum sealed cans to start my stock of coffee.
-(A great barter item too!)
+As an example, I remember years ago after beginning storing some extra food and supplies, I realized one important item that we did not have extra in our storage…COFFEE!
+That’s right, I had absolutely no extra coffee in my food storage pantry.
+You better believe that the next time it went on sale, I went out and picked up more to start my extra stock of coffee.

 ‘Enough’ depends on how many people are in your family and how long you want your food storage to last.
 One thing I can suggest that works for me is to ask yourself every time you take an item from your pantry, “Do I have enough of these?”
 Many times that simple question will prompt me to add an item to my storage.

 Another trick that helps me is browsing through the supermarket.
 I’ll walk up and down every aisle looking at everything with a focus on foods that might be good for preparedness.
 Occasionally, I come across an item and decide to add it to my stock.
 One example from years ago… I read the label on a can of ‘canned corned beef hash’ and was surprised to discover how many calories are packed in there (an important survival consideration!).
 It was somewhere around 800 calories!
 So, I bought a number of them…